odellus/blog/_posts/2021-08-29-Research-Blog.md

         return outputs + (global_attn_probs,) if (is_global_attn and output_attentions) else outputs
 ```

-So we return the `outputs` which in this case is `attn_probs` for the whole sequence, and if this is a global attention mechanism, we also append `global_attn_probs` as well.
+They key is that the normal attention mechanism calculates a local windowed attention.
+When `is_global_attn` is set, it concatenates the global attention with the local windowed attention.
+Letting it key an eye on key parts of the document (where `global_attention_mask` is nonzero) in addition to the local windowed attention.

 I've still got miles to go before I sleep, but I think I'm going to slap a big **DONE** label on this for today.
 Much better way of going through code than just staring at it for hourse.
 Mark it up in a markdown document.
 Rubber duck method my way through it.

+Next time we'll cover the [`long short transformer`](https://arxiv.org/abs/2107.02192) and its [implementation](https://github.com/lucidrains/long-short-transformer) and compare what we see then with what we've got here.